calvinhp/cookiecutter-revealjs/{{cookiecutter.presentation_slug}}/README.md

 ## Build this Presentation

-You will need to have `nvm` installed so you can ensure you are using the LTS version of Node.
+### Build depenancies

+- nvm
+- pandoc
+- bsdtar (part of the `libarchive-tools` package on Ubuntu)

+Make sure that your working directory is setup to use the LTS version of node before you begin.
+Then can just build your presentation with `make`.

 ```
 $ nvm install --lts